rpm-software-management/dnf5/README.md

 Reporting issues
 ================

-To report an issue, use either of the following methods:
+To report an issue (except of issues in the translations), use either of the following methods:

 * Create a [GitHub issue](https://github.com/rpm-software-management/dnf5/issues/new) [[backlog](https://github.com/rpm-software-management/dnf5/issues)].
 * File a bug by using the [Red Hat Bugzilla](https://bugzilla.redhat.com/enter_bug.cgi?product=Fedora&component=dnf5) tool.
   [[backlog](https://bugzilla.redhat.com/buglist.cgi?bug_status=__open__&product=Fedora&component=dnf5)]

+To report an issue in the translated messages:

+* Correct the message yourself at [Fedora Weblate](https://translate.fedoraproject.org/projects/dnf5/).
+* Mark the message as _Needs editting_ at the same place.
+* Contact a translator of the affected translation catalog directly.

 Developing DNF5 by building and testing the code